-International Yoga Teacher Celest Pereira shares her top four ways to fast-track your yoga teaching career.
+International Yoga Teacher Celeste Pereira shares her top four ways to fast-track your yoga teaching career.

-Starting out as a yoga teacher is scary beyond belief.
+Choosing yoga as a career is scary beyond belief.
 I remember leaving the safety of the corporate world to embark on a degree in Physiotherapy as a mature student.

 This was a leap that took incredible courage, but in retrospect, there was even more fear when I decided to become a yoga teacher.